jrue/Vimeo-jQuery-API/readme.md

 $("#myvideo").vimeo("pause");
 ```

 Will pause video at it's current location.
+(Not able to work on mobile)

 unload
 ----